reef-defi/reefswap/README.md

 # hardhat-reef-template

-Hardhat-reef-template prepares the user with all essentials to get started with the Reef-chain.
+Hardhat-reef-template is used to create a new Hardhat project for the Reef-chain.
+It includes all the essentials dependencies used to develop Reef contracts.

 ## Installing
 Clone template and configure the new project name.